jafaryor/knowledge-base/Soft Skills/SDLC/estimation.md

 ___

 ### Next Step
-Team velocity is the number of story points which is the sum of story pints assigned to the tasks done during the sprint.
+__Team velocity__ is the number of story points delivered in a sprint.

+__Team Capacity__ is the total number of available hours for a sprint.

 To determine the budget of your project, you can use this basic formula: